CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * Denmark: Not updating case, death, or recovered data on the weekends.
 * France: No update to deaths or recoveries for the weekend of August 8 and 9.
 * UK (2): Technical difficulties with the national dashboard are resulting in no update for August 11.
 [Source](https://twitter.com/phe_uk/status/1293245784599781376?s=21).
 Corrected on August 12.
-* Luxembourg: Only providing death data on the weekends.
+* Luxembourg: Not providing actionable data on weekends.

 ---